Code of Ethics and Conduct.

 When choosing agents, contractors, suppliers or other intermediaries, you are expected to carry out pre-contract enquiries to ensure that they do not condone tax evasion, and that they have procedures in place to prevent tax evasion and the facilitation of tax evasion.
 If you need any help please contact James Penny or Jon Williams.
 If you are concerned that you may have identified tax evasion within Mammoth, please report it to any Mammoth director.

-All colleagues must ensure that any documents created (electronically or otherwise) are accurate, clear, detailed and timely.
-They must also be written in a polite tone.
-In order to comply with our legal and regulatory requirements, we may be required to retain our business records for reasonable time periods before they can be destroyed.
+In order to comply with our legal and regulatory requirements, we may be required to retain business records for reasonable time periods before they can be destroyed.
 This relates particularly to contractual documentation, tax, finance, accounting, employee related documentation, Health and Safety and the environment.
-Also, records and documentation pertinent to a particular investigation or legal dispute must not be destroyed once we have received notice of related pending litigation.
+Also, records and documentation pertinent to an investigation or legal dispute must not be destroyed once we have received notice of related pending litigation.

 a.
 Conflict of interest

 We should actively avoid any obvious or implicit conflict between our personal interests and those of the company.
 Any actual, potential or perceived conflict of interest must immediately be disclosed to a Mammoth director for approval.
-Examples of a conflict of interest could be if any colleague:
+Examples include:

-• places a contract on behalf of Mammoth with a supplier managed by a close friend or family member;
+• offering a contract on behalf of Mammoth with a supplier managed by a close friend or family member;

-• works as a consultant, paid or unpaid, in a private capacity for a supplier or customer of Mammoth;
+• working as a consultant, paid or unpaid, in a private capacity for a supplier or customer of Mammoth;

-• is in, or enters into a personal relationship in the workplace;
+• having or entering into personal relationships in the workplace;

-• has a personal or financial interest in a business that has transactions or dealings with Mammoth; or
+• having a personal or financial interest in a business that has transactions or dealings with Mammoth; or

-• obtains a personal financial gain or advantage (other than normal remuneration) in business transactions or dealings involving Mammoth.
+• obtaining a personal financial gain or advantage (other than normal remuneration) in business transactions or dealings involving Mammoth.

 No one should use any inside information they have gained through their engagement with Mammoth for his or her own advantage, for that of a friend or relative or for anyone else.
 “Advantage” in this context includes both positive benefit and avoiding what might otherwise result in a loss.